maxthraxx/WFGY/ProblemMap/README.md

 # WFGY Problem Map 1.0 — Bookmark it.
 You'll need it
-## 🛡️ Permanent fixes for recurring AI bugs — fix once, never again.
+## 🛡️ Permanent fixes for recurring AI bugs.
+Fix once, never again.

 **16 reproducible failure modes in AI systems with fixes (MIT).**
 *If this page saves you time, a ⭐ helps others find it.*